frictionlessdata/tableschema-swift/README.md

  * Independent from any one particular physical representation

 ## Implementation Status
-Being a draft implementation means APIs have not been solidified and are subject to change.
-However, much of the foundation has been laid, there is a testing suite to keep what should be working in check, and it is being used in at least one shipping product over a subset of the available features.
-The approach has been implementing features on an as-needed basis.
+Although incomplete this library is being used in at least one shipping product over a subset of the available features.
+Field types that are unsupported will not be transformed resulting in potential data loss on those unsupported types.
+Please consult the following tables.
+There is a testing suite to keep what should be working in check.
+Contributions are welcome.

 ### Feature Status
 | Feature                         | Status                            |